aivtic/Cybersecurity-Ethical-Hacking-Internship-Labs/INT401_Ethical_Hacking_Penetration_Testing/lab5.md

 **Note:** These commands are for demonstration only.
 You will be more familiar with these commands as you become more fluent with Linux.

-1. Log into the Linux system with the username `kali` and the password `kali`.
+1. Log into the Linux system with the username `root` and the password `aivtic`.
 You are presented with the Linux desktop.
 2. Right-click the Desktop > select **Applications** > click **Terminal Emulator**.
 This will open a terminal emulator window.
 3. Root privilege is required to view and edit the file `/etc/sudoers`.
 To illustrate the use of root privileges, enter the command `visudo` at the command prompt in the terminal.